Wintersleep: New label and further releases: 2015–present

 In December 2015, Wintersleep signed with Dine Alone Records.
 In January 2016, they premiered the song "Amerika" through The Wall Street Journals blog.
 On March 4 of that year, the band released their sixth studio album, The Great Detachment, through Dine Alone."Album of the week: Wintersleep The Great Detachment".
 Now Toronto, by Vish Khanna.
 March 2, 2016"Wintersleep out of hibernation".
 Ottawa Citizen, Lynn Saxberg.
 March 1, 2016 Rush bassist and vocalist, Geddy Lee, played on the track "Territory".

 On Valentine's Day 2018, Wintersleep announced that their first three albums would be reissued on vinyl, with a bonus 7" single including previously unreleased tracks.

 In December 2018, the band announced their next album, In the Land Of.
 It was released on March 29, 2019, by Dine Alone.
 The album release was supported by a national tour, from March 20 to May 3, 2019, with some but not all dates featuring Partner as the opening act.
 Wintersleep was joined by Montreal band Caveboy as the opening act at four Ontario tour dates.
 In the Land Of went on to be long-listed for the Polaris Music Prize.

 In September 2019, Wintersleep embarked on a tour of Europe, following the worldwide digital release of "Free Fall" and "Fading Out", on September 9, 2019.
 The two singles were originally released on Record Store Day and became the top-selling release of the national event.

 Other projects

-The band's members frequently collaborate outside of Wintersleep.
-Murphy and d'Eon played together in the band Kary.
-Drummer Campbell also performed with Kary and is a member of several other projects, including Contrived, Holy Fuck, Hayden, Chikita Violenta, Land of Talk, The Holy Shroud, and The Remains of Brian Borcherdt.
-Murphy collaborated with various other musicians, including his brother, on his solo project Postdata.
-Let's Be Wilderness, the 2018 album by Postdata, features Campbell and d'Eon.
-Bigelow plays bass in Contrived with Campbell and also performs with Holy Fuck and The Holy Shroud. d'Eon played guitar for Contrived before Samuel joined the group, appearing on Contrived's first record, Pursuit of Plots, and the second album, Dead Air Verbatim.
-Samuel was a member of Halifax band Slight Return.
+Drummer Loel Campbell is or has been a member of several other projects, including Contrived, Holy Fuck, and Billy Talent.
+Paul Murphy has collaborated with various other musicians, including his brother, on his solo project Postdata.
+Mike Bigelow plays bass in Contrived and also Holy Fuck.
+Tim d'Eon played guitar for Contrived, appearing on their first two albums.